jelly-liu/EOSS/README.md

 --support resource[CRUD]
 --support menu tree[CRUD]
 ------------ shiro features ------------
---sppport custom AntPathMatcher, not care about capital or lower case, EossAntPathMatcher
+--sppport custom AntPathMatcher, do not care about capital or lower case of the request path, EossAntPathMatcher
 --support MD5 hashed with salt, HashedCredentialsMatcher
 --support RolesOrAuthorizationFilter, work with EossAntPathMatcher
 --support PermsOrAuthorizationFilter, work with EossAntPathMatcher